 Chapter 6.
-What you pay for your Part D prescription drugs275 Tells about the 4 stages of drug coverage Deductible Stage, Initial Coverage Stage, Coverage Gap Stage, Catastrophic Coverage Stage) and how these stages affect what you pay for your drugs.
-Explains the 5 costsharing tiers for your Part D drugs and tells what you must pay for a drug in each costsharing tier.
+What you pay for your Part D prescription drugs255 Tells about the 4 stages of drug coverage (Deductible Stage, Initial Coverage Stage, Coverage Gap Stage, Catastrophic Coverage Stage) and how these stages affect what you pay for your drugs.
+Explains the five costsharing tiers for your Part D drugs and tells what you must pay for a drug in each costsharing tier.
 Chapter 7.
-Asking us to pay our share of a bill you have received for covered medical services or drugs315 Explains when and how to send a bill to us when you want to ask us to pay you back for our share of the cost for your covered services or drugs.
+Asking us to pay our share of a bill you have received for covered medical services or drugs296 Explains when and how to send a bill to us when you want to ask us to pay you back for our share of the cost for your covered services or drugs.
 Chapter 8.
-Your rights and responsibilities330 Explains the rights and responsibilities you have as a member of our plan.
+Your rights and responsibilities312 Explains the rights and responsibilities you have as a member of our plan.
 Tells what you can do if you think your rights are not being respected.
-Chapter 9.
-What to do if you have a problem or complaint (coverage decisions, appeals, complaints) Tells you step-by-step what to do if you are having problems or concerns as a member of our plan.